Unraveling Syntax: Language Modeling and the Substructure of Grammars

 While the previous section establishes a mathematical relationship between training loss and subgrammar structure, it is natural to consider whether the structure of CFGs could be exploited in training; e.g. is pretraining on a subgrammar helpful, and/ does it lead to a different representations?
 Perhaps mastering simpler components first facilitates learning of more complex structures later.
-Such approaches are studied in \emph{curriculum learning} \citep{bengio2009, wang2021survey} and modular pretraining strategies \citep{andreas2016neural, kaiser2017one}, and recent work on pretraining (``pre-pretraining'') on data with latent structure similar to language (e.g. music, code, formal structures) can transfer to language modeling \citep{papadimitriou2020learning, papadimitriou2023injecting, hu2025between}.
+This question connects to \emph{curriculum learning} \citep{bengio2009, wang2021survey}, modular pretraining \citep{andreas2016neural, kaiser2017one}, and recent work on pretraining (``pre-pretraining'') on data with latent structure similar to language (e.g. music, code, formal structures) can transfer to language modeling \citep{papadimitriou2020learning, papadimitriou2023injecting, hu2025between}.